jhuntwork/jote/README.md

 ---
 ```

-The section between the `---` lines is considered frontmatter and is parsed as
+The section between the `---` lines is considered front matter and is parsed as
 yaml.
 If you provide a title, the file will be saved as `[title].md`, otherwise
 the file will be named with a unix timestamp of the current time.

-Title are interpreted as relative paths to the git repository.
+`title` is interpreted as a relative path in the git repository.
 This means that
-they can support a strucutred hierarchy.
+notes can support a structured hierarchy.
 For example:

 ```yaml
 title: recipes/Asian Food/Spicy Thai Noodles